zilliztech/zdoc/versioned_docs/version-byoc/tutorials/data/schema-data-fields/primary-field-auto-id.md

 # Primary Field & AutoID

 The primary field uniquely identifies an entity.
-This page introduces how to add the primary field of two different data types and how to enable Milvus to automatically allocate primary field values.
+This page introduces how to add the primary field of two different data types and how to enable Zilliz Cloud to automatically allocate primary field values.

 ## Overview{#overview}

 In a collection, the primary key of each entity should be globally unique.
 When adding the primary field, you need to explicitly set its data type to **VARCHAR** or **INT64**.
 Setting its data type to **INT64** indicates that the primary keys should be an integer similar to `12345`; Setting its data type to **VARCHAR** indicates that the primary keys should be a string similar to `my_entity_1234`.

-You can also enable **AutoID** to make Milvus automatically allocate primary keys for incoming entities.
+You can also enable **AutoID** to make Zilliz Cloud automatically allocate primary keys for incoming entities.
 Once you have enabled **AutoID** in your collection, do not include primary keys when inserting entities.

 The primary field in a collection does not have a default value and cannot be null.

 ## Use Int64 Primary Keys{#use-int64-primary-keys}

 To use primary keys of the Int64 type, you need to set `datatype` to `DataType.INT64` and set `is_primary` to `true`.
-If you also need Milvus to allocate the primary keys for the incoming entities, also set `auto_id` to `true`.
+If you also need Zilliz Cloud to allocate the primary keys for the incoming entities, also set `auto_id` to `true`.

 <Tabs groupId="code" defaultValue='python' values={[{"label":"Python","value":"python"},{"label":"Java","value":"java"},{"label":"NodeJS","value":"javascript"},{"label":"Go","value":"go"},{"label":"cURL","value":"bash"}]}>
 <TabItem value='python'>